LuuViKhanh/AWS-internship-report/content/1-Worklog/1.3-Week3/_index.md

 ### Week 3 Objectives:

-* Master in-depth knowledge of Amazon EC2 and related components.
+* Learn knowledge of Amazon EC2 and related components.
 * Deploy AWS Backup for system data protection.
 * Practice File Storage Gateway to connect on-premises and cloud.
 * Get started with Amazon S3 and basic features.